-Magnum Development, LLC owns and controls the Western Energy Hub, a comprehensive development that includes a substantial surface and vast underground salt formation centrally located at the Western Interconnection in Delta, Utah.
+Magnum Development, LLC, a wholly owned subsidiary of Chevron, is part of the Western Energy Hub, a comprehensive development that includes a substantial surface and vast underground salt formation centrally located at the Western Interconnection in Delta, Utah.
 The hub is ideally suited for the storage of liquid and gases.
 The company has proven the viability of this resource by their development of Magnum NGLs which became Sawtooth Caverns.
-Recently Magnum has entered into a joint venture with Mitsubishi Power Americas, to form ACES Delta.
-The new company will utilize renewable energy (wind and solar energy) to produce utility-scale hydrogen, storing it in the salt caverns for use as carbon-free clean fuel.
+In 2019 Magnum Development entered into a joint venture with Mitsubishi Power Americas, to form ACES Delta.
+ACES I will utilize renewable energy to produce utility-scale hydrogen, storing it in the salt caverns for use as carbon-free clean fuel.

 Chevron Acquires Majority Stake in the Advanced Clean Energy Storage Hydrogen Project in Delta, Utah